Cuba–Israel relations: Post 1991

-In December 1991, the Dissolution of the Soviet Union occurred which severely affected the Cuban regime economically.
+In December 1991, the Dissolution of the Soviet Union occurred which severely affected the Cuban state economically.
 Cuba's foreign policy changed dramatically with the nation no longer sending military aid and troops to other nations.
 In 1992, Israeli companies began operating in Cuba led by former Israeli Minister Raffi Eitan.
 Israeli tourists also started to visit the island nation.

 In 1994, during the inauguration of Nelson Mandela as President of South Africa, President Castro met with Israeli President Ezer Weizman.
 Between 1995 and 1999, Castro allowed 400 Cuban Jews to immigrate to Israel with the assistance of the Canadian government known as Operation Cigar.
 In 1996, during the funeral of former French President François Mitterrand, President Castro met and spoke with Israeli Minister Shimon Peres.
 In 2000, President Castro and Prime Minister Ehud Barak met at the Millennium Summit in New York.

 In September 2010, while speaking with American journalist Jeffrey Goldberg, Fidel Castro announced that he believed that Israel has a right to exist as a Jewish state and denounced Holocaust deniers.
 Castro also expressed concern with regards to Iran’s nuclear ambition.
 After Castro's remarks, Prime Minister Benjamin Netanyahu praised Castro for his statements.
 There has been talk of re-establishment of diplomatic relations between both nations, however, no major steps have been taken.

+Miguel Díaz-Canel, the first non-Castro leader of Cuba since the revolution, condemned Israel's actions in the Gaza war.